 Instead, here are studies that show that mothers who work are happier and healthier, and less sad and angry, than their peers who work for pay.
 This is old news.
 Betty Friedan's 1963 blockbuster The Feminine Mystique established this five decades ago.
 We are having the exact emotion vs fact debate today.
 Let's move this conversation forward.

-8. You are more prone to poverty.
+8. Stay-at-home moms are more prone to poverty

 Whether you stay married for the rest of your life, divorce, or your spouse passes away before you do (statistically likely), you are more likely to be poor.
 A financial plan in which an entire family is dependent on one income is simply bad planning.
 After all, you know you should buy life insurance in the unlikely event that you or your partner dies.
 The chances of that happening are far, far lower than divorce, disability, illness or unemployment — all situations in which a second career could mean the difference between staying in your home or living out of your car.
 The fewer women living in poverty means good things for all women — and members of the world.